rylog/angular-chat-app/README.md

 # Angular Chat App
 This is a web app I created while learning the MEAN stack.
 It is a basic chat app that uses socket.io to send messages between users.
 I was planning on adding MongoDB to create different channels and to save conversations.
-Currently it is deployed on Heroku, here is the link [a link](https://mingler-client.herokuapp.com/)
+Currently it is deployed on Heroku, here is the link (https://mingler-client.herokuapp.com/)

 ## App Idea
 I wanted to create a chat app so my friends and I could send each other messages through any device that had access to internet.